nuejs/nue/packages/www3/docs/global-design-system-guide.md

 The strategy is finding balance between shared and site-specific.
 If you work with brands that have distinctive typography, your typography.css should be minimal or even absent.
 You want enough shared foundation to avoid duplication, but not so much that it constrains individual site expression.

 Think about what stays the same across your sites versus what changes.
 Layout grids probably stay the same.
-Color palettes/variables definitely change.
+Color palettes definitely change.
 Button structure probably stays the same.
-Button styling change.
+Button colors and sizes change.
 This thinking guides what goes in `design/` versus what sites override.

 ### CSS layers